 A good reel made for rotational grazing is quite expensive ($50-$75), but really does help, especially for larger paddocks and is worth the investment.
 We have used the cheap cord reels that can be purchased for less than $10 at hardware stores or big-box stores.
 They work reasonably well, but break down quickly when left in the sun for an extended period.
 The reels from Stafix, Gallagher, and O’Briens have held up far better for us.
 All of those 3 work well, but we prefer the Gallagher reels, which can be a bit hard to find in the US.
 Most of the reels are made to hold a full spool of braid/twine (1640′), which is usually plenty for the paddocks we make.
 We like the geared reels for quicker roll-up.
 Make sure to keep your poly-wire relatively tight on the spool or it will quickly become a tangled mess.
 There are also cheaper reels in the $20 range that work OK, but have been frustrating for us.

 Step-in posts are temporary fence posts used to hold the polywire in place.
 There are a variety of styles to choose from.
 You want to get a long lasting step-in post that is easy to use in your situation.
 This is going to vary some based on your moisture level, rocks, etc. We have found that the gray fiberglass posts do not last, as the glue that holds on the “step” doesn’t last.
 Once that breaks, the post is essentially worthless.
-The plastic posts such as the $2.50 “Step-In Post White” from Kencove work well here though they seem a little flimsy.
+The plastic posts such as the $2.50 “Step-In Post White” from Kencove work well here though they seem a little flimsy .
 We have found that sharpening the metal tips with a grinder makes them easier to use when the ground is dry.
 Our biggest concern with them is their longevity.
-We broke a few after just a few months, when trying to step into hard ground.
-We also suspect the plastic will break down after a few years.
+We broke a few after just a few months, when trying to step into hard ground and they do start to get (more) brittle after a couple years.
 That is a lot of plastic (petroleum) going into the landfill, which pains us.

-Our current favorite is the “economy” pigtail post (also from Kencove).
-They do cost more but seem a lot sturdier.
+We have had pretty good luck with the “economy” pigtail post (also from Kencove).
+They do cost more but seem a lot sturdier, though some of them bend more easily than others.
 For cattle, we use them as-is.
 For sheep and pigs (sometimes even goats), we add on rod post insulators.
 Since they can easily be slid up or down, it makes it very easy to adjust for uneven ground.
 Our favorite part about these posts is that they seem like they will last longer.
-Even if the top plastic breaks down, they can still be used with the rod post insulators.
+Even if the top plastic breaks down (and it does in a couple years), they can still be used with the rod post insulators.